IAmFarrokhnejad/Jezebel/README.md

 Important notes:
 - Make sure you have the required libraries installed before running the code.
 - Preferably use a microphone for convenience.
+- All important notes and details related to bug fixes and improvements are commented.